What is a Snow Moon? The February Full Moon’s Spiritual Meaning

 With the Wolf Moon in January, we planned our resolutions and goals for the new year.
 Now, we start to focus on our course of action to see them come to fruition.

 Imbolc’s colors, crystals, and altar decorations work well for the Snow Moon as well.
-For your altar color scheme, consider utilizing white (representing snow), red (sun), and green (buds and shoots getting ready to emerge).
+For your altar color scheme, consider utilizing white or silver (representing snow), red (sun), and green (buds and shoots getting ready to emerge).
 Other spring colors such as lavender, robin-egg blue, and pale hues of yellow, pink, etc. would work.

 Some of the best crystals to use for Imbolc and the Snow Moon include: